Magic Desk: Reception

 Magic Desk's preview at the summer 1983 CES, although functional, was described by Commodore there as preliminary.
 They promised a release date of August 31, 1983—which they were unable to fulfill due to cartridge manufacturing delays.
 Instead, Magic Desk was released in November of that year.
 Reviewing the preliminary version, George Stewart in Popular Computing expressed cautious optimism, singling out the programmers at Commodore for their attention to detail in simulating a real-life typewriter and filing cabinet.
 He held reservation with having to create and name new sheets for multiple pages of a document and found the word processor's line limit non-standard.

 After its release, many reviewers of Magic Desk raised issue with its word processor.
 Phillip Robinson in InfoWorld panned the lack of more advanced editing functions—find-and-replacement and block selection-and-movement chief among them.
 Mary C. Ware in Run wrote that in its quest for mechanical accuracy, the word processor inherited both the good and the bad aspects of typewriters.
-She considered the page's movement from right to left a refreshment from standard word processors, as was the margin bell.
+She considered the page's movement from right to left a refreshing change of pace from standard word processors, as was the margin bell.
 She found the necessity for manual carriage returns frustrating more than nostalgic, however, and decried the lack of uniform margin and line-spacing adjustment.
 Charles Brannon in Compute!'s Gazette defined the mechanical simulation of a typewriter as "perhaps a bit too cute" and complained that the word processor provided only a fraction of the versatility of others.